adrienlaws/m59api/README.md

 Use --reload only in development:

-It’s a great tool for speeding up development but should not be used in production.
+Itâ€™s a great tool for speeding up development but should not be used in production.
 Use Environment-Specific Configurations:

 Use environment variables or configuration files to differentiate between development and production environments.